-Hello everyone, in this article, we will cover Top 5 Code Editors For Mac And Windows 2020.
-Whether you’re a newbie developer or the veteran code junkie, you need a code editor which is robust enough to handle everything you can throw at it.
+Whether you are a newbie developer or a veteran code junkie, you need a code editor which is robust enough to handle everything you can throw at it.
 That might be an essential part of your toolset.
-Since this is an ongoing search for every developer in the field, I wanted to give out some of the best options which includes both free and premium.
+Since this is an ongoing search for every developer in the field, I wanted to give out some of the best options, including free and premium.

 - Visual Studio Code